OfiliPatrick/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

 Hey There!
-Welcome to my spot on the internet.
 I am an engineering student at the University Of Lagos with a passion for computer programming and software engineering.I love to build web based software using tools such as Python, React and Express, although I dabble in algorithms every now and then.
 At the moment I am a Student Ambassador for Microsoft Learn.